A. Residency Requirement (I.C. 12-20-8)

 (16) Interest on bank accounts, stocks, bonds, certificates of deposit, or similar assets.

 (17) Educational grants or loans for secondary or higher education at an approved institution of higher learning, to the extent that they are used for basic living expenses.

 (18) Disability payment from any source.

 (19) The monetary value of subsidized housing, utility, or child care (provided by another governmental agency).

-Note: The following sources of income will be exempt from countable income in calculating eligibility for poor relief: the monetary value of food stamp assistance, assistance for basic needs provided by charitable organizations or other non-governmental organizations; educational grants and loans for secondary or higher education at an approved institution of higher learning (as defined under I.C.
-20-12-21-3) or for a job training program, to the extent they are used for tuition, books, fees, supplies, child care, uniforms, and transportation among other expenses provided for in connection with the education.
+Note: The following sources of income will be exempt from countable income in calculating eligibility for township public assistance: The monetary value of food stamp assistance and educational grants and loans for secondary or higher education at an approved institution of higher learning or for a job training program, to the extent they are used for tuition, books, fees, supplies, child care, uniforms, and transportation among other expenses provided for in connection with the education.

 Households requesting assistance will be required to report all assets belonging to any household members.
-Upon request of the Township Trustee, a person holding assets or title to assets of a poor relief applicant or household member will provide the Trustee with information concerning the nature and value of those assets for purposes of determining the household’s financial eligibility to receive poor relief.
+Upon request of the Township Trustee, a person holding assets or title to assets of a township public assistance applicant or household member will provide the Trustee with information concerning the nature and value of those assets for purposes of determining the household’s financial eligibility to receive township public assistance.
 Assets (non-basic or non-essential) which may affect eligibility are those which are available to the household, but are not considered necessary for the health, safety, or decent living standard of a household; and are owned wholly or in part by members of the household; and those (assets) that the member has the legal right to sell or liquidate; and that include all real property other than that used for the production of income or is the primary residence of the applicant.

-Countable assets which may affect an applicant’s eligibility for poor relief assistance may include, but are not necessarily limited to the
+Countable assets which may affect an applicant’s eligibility for township public assistance may include, but are not necessarily limited to the following:

 (1) Motorcycles or similar modes of transportation